98labs/patunay-admin/scripts/debugging/USER_MANAGEMENT_MIGRATION.md

 - Check that RLS policies are properly configured

 ### "Permission denied" errors
-- Verify your service role key is correctly set
 - Ensure the authenticated user has admin role
 - Check RLS policies are active
+- Verify the Edge Function is deployed for user creation

 ### Console errors about undefined supabase
 - This has been fixed in the latest code